-If the affected individual has inflammation (swelling), fever, discharge, bleeding, or increasing pain; see a doctor urgently.
+If the affected individual has inflammation (swelling), swollen and red ear that is displaced outward, fever, discharge, bleeding, or increasing pain; see a doctor urgently.
 If the object in the ear is a battery, seek medical attention immediately.
 If you are unsure of the severity of the injury, see a doctor.

 Certain foreign bodies are potentially more harmful than others.
 Organic material (bugs, plants, or food) should be removed promptly due to the possibility of swelling of the material and rapid onset of infection.
 Insects should be removed quickly as they cause distressing symptoms and great discomfort, and can sting or bite causing further damage.
 A few drops of mineral oil may be placed in the ear canal prior to going to the doctor to kill the insect and stop the buzzing or scraping sensation on the eardrum.